-- (a) A company must file with the Registrar a notice in the prescribed form detailing any changes it makes to a register maintained in accordance with section 90. - (b) The filing must be made within 21 days of the relevant change.
+- (a) A company must file with the Registrar a notice in the prescribed form detailing any changes it makes to a register in accordance with this Division. - (b) The filing must be made within 21 days of the relevant change.